formello-forms/formello/readme.txt

 * Checkbox
 * Radio
 * Date
+* Advanced date(multiple, range)
 * Time
 * Textarea
+* Richtext editor
 * Number
-* Range (experimental)
+* Range
 * Color

 For each of this input field you can set all html attribute (required, pattern, max, min step etc...).
-You can also add a description underneath the field and a tooltip.
+You can also add a description underneath the field.

 == Screenshots ==